zongyu-zoey-li/MICCAI2022_model/README.md

 * run  conda install --file requirements.txt
 ## data preparation
 * use/ modifiy the code in the dataprep_code to create the datasets under kin_ges.
 This code assigns each time step a corresponding gesture from the transcription dataset.
+* use / modifiy the code in the dataprep_code to create the y transformation model 'G1'-> 1 categorical to ordinal
 * change the column index in data_loading.py LOCS_JIGSAWS=
 * change the y columns transformation model directory (with open('.....JIGSAWS-TRANSFORM.pkl','rb') as f:)
 * change directories in the json file